Dynatrace/dynatrace-otel-collector/internal/processor/entrypointenrichmentprocessor/README.md

 ## Overview

-The entrypoint enrichment processor promotes attributes from descendant spans onto the **local root span** of each trace subtree, using a lazy-resolution buffering strategy.
+The entrypoint enrichment processor promotes attributes from descendant spans onto every **SERVER and CONSUMER span** in each local-root subtree, using a lazy-resolution buffering strategy.

 A local root span is the service-entrypoint span for a given process — the first span in a service that was initiated by a remote caller (or the absolute root of the whole trace).
-Attributes such as `dt.feature_flag.result.<name>` are often evaluated in child or helper spans, but Dynatrace OpenPipeline RED metrics are anchored to the local root span.
-This processor bridges that gap by copying matching child attributes up to the local root before forwarding.
+Attributes such as `dt.feature_flag.result.<name>` are often evaluated in child or helper spans, but Dynatrace OpenPipeline RED metrics are anchored to the service entrypoint span.
+This processor bridges that gap by copying matching descendant attributes up to every SERVER/CONSUMER span in the subtree before forwarding.

 ## Configuration